0cjs/sedoc/8bit/msx/emulation.md

     set printerlogfilename FILE # Set filename for printer output set save_settings_at_exit 0 # 0=false, 1=true

+The console can accept TCL function definitions that become console commands, and this is how much of it is implemented.
+(Files in `share/scripts/` are all automatically loaded; others can be loaded with `-script …`.)
+Sample:

+    set_help_text hello "Print a greeting."
+    proc hello {name} { return "Hello, $name." }

 ### External Control

 See [Controlling openMSX from External Applications][control] and the